lowagner/pynances/README.md

 ### Account files

-Use the "account" keyword near the top of your account files.
+Use the `account` keyword near the top of your account files.
-Accounts should have a "startingbalance", but no "budget".
+Accounts should have a `startingbalance`, but no `budget`.
 More on those later.
 Accounts should be a single word, like "S" for "Savings", and they should be listed in ACCOUNTS in config.py, with a more descriptive name in ACCOUNTnames.

 You can add transfers into an account by specifying, e.g.: